History of religion in the United States: Pew Forum data

 According to the Pew Research Center the percentage of Protestants in the United States has decreased from over two-thirds in 1948 to less than half by 2012 with 48% of Americans identifying as Protestant.
+In a 2023-24 Religious Landscape Study conducted by Pew Research Center, it was found that 62% of American adults described themselves as Christian, which was down from 78% of American adults describing themselves as Christian in a 2007 study.

 Gallup data

 The data here comes from Gallup, which has polled Americans annually about their denominational preferences since 1948.
 Gallup did not ask whether a person was a formal member of the denomination.
 Blank means that there is no data available for a given year.
 All of the percentages here are rounded to the nearest percent, so 0% could mean any percentage less than 0.5%.

 This decline in Protestant immigration has corresponded to the relaxation of immigration restrictions pertaining to mostly non-Protestant countries.
 The percentage of Catholics in the United States increased from 1948 all the way to the 1980s, but then began declining again.
 The percentage of Jews in the United States has decreased from 4% to 2% during this same time period.
 There has been very little Jewish immigration to the US after 1948 in comparison to previous years.
 The number of people with other religions was almost nonexistent in 1948, but rose to 5% by 2011, partially due to large immigration from non-Christian countries.
 The percentage of non-religious people (atheists, agnostics, and irreligious people) in the US has dramatically increased from 2% to 13%.
 The number of Americans unsure about their religion and religious beliefs has stayed roughly the same over the years, always hovering at 0% to 4%.

 Over the last 19 years, some of the more traditional Protestant denominations and branches experienced a large decline as a percentage of the total American population.
-These include Southern Baptists, Methodists, Presbyterians, Episcopalians, and Other Protestants.
+These include Southern Baptists, Methodists, Presbyterians, Episcopalians, and other Protestants.
 The only Protestant category that significantly increased its percentage share over the last 19 years is non-denominational Protestantism.